Private ‘show and tell’ event with Marja Kingma, Curator.

 In 1525-6, inspired by Luther’s work, William Tyndale’s English translation of the New Testament was printed.
 His biblical translations were the first to be mass-produced as a result of new advances in the art of printing.
 Henry VIII’s ‘break with Rome’ was completed in 1536, with the most crucial parliamentary legislation having been passed in 1533.

-To commemorate the anniversary of the beginning of the Reformation, the British Library is currently holding a special exhibition on the subject, featuring among other items an original copy of the Theses and examples of contemporary pro- and anti-Lutheran propaganda.
+To commemorate the anniversary of the beginning of the Reformation, the British Library held a special exhibition on the subject, featuring among other items an original copy of the Theses and examples of contemporary pro- and anti-Lutheran propaganda.

 Marja Kingma, Curator Germanic Collections, Dutch Languages at the British Library, has invited the ANS to a private ‘show and tell’ event, where some unique pieces will be shown, for instance Erasmus’ letter to Luther, the family Bible of Daniel Elsevier and the, lost but later found in the British Library, 1566 Hymn book by J. Utenhove.
 The items in this event are not featured in the public Reformation exhibition, and will offer some more insight into Luther’s life, work and lasting influence.
 Please join us for this unique experience.